About Rep. Kelly Chambers

 She also serves as the assistant ranking member of the House Appropriations Committee, which considers the operating budget and fiscal issues such as pension policy and compensation.

-In addition to these committees, she is also a member of the House Commerce and Gaming Committee, which considers issues relating to the regulation of commerce in alcohol, tobacco, and cannabis, as well as issues relating to the regulation and oversight of gaming, including tribal compacts.
+In addition to these committees, she is also a member of the House Innovation, Community and Economic Development, and Veterans Committee, which considers issues relating to community development; community investment programs; underrepresented communities; and veterans’ and military affairs.

 Another of Kelly’s priorities is crafting and supporting policies that create jobs and ease burdens on small business owners in the 25th District and around the state.
 She and her husband, Jeff, operate a business that employs hundreds and provides vital in-home support for seniors and members of the disabled community.